-Figure 6.4: Zero-crossings of the Laplacian of a synthetic image.
+Figure 3.4: Zero-crossings of the Laplacian of a synthetic image.
 Left to right: the original image; the image linearly smoothed by convolution with a Gaussian; the sign of the Laplacian of the filtered image (the gray color corresponds to values close to 0, black to clear-cut negative values, white to clear-cut positive values); the zero-crossings of the Laplacian.
 This experiment clearly shows a drawback of the Laplacian as edge detector.
-Contrast invariance The use of contrast-invariant operators can solve some of the technical problems associated with linear smoothing and other linear image operators.
-An (image) operator $u \mapsto Tu$ is contrast invariant if T commutes with all nondecreasing
+Contrast invariance As already mentioned in the Introduction, a central theme of the book is that the use of contrast-invariant operators will solve some of the technical problems associated with linear smoothing and other linear image operators.
+The

-Figure 6.5: The heat equation creates structure.
+Figure 3.5: The heat equation creates structure.
 This experiment shows that linear scale space can create new structures and thus increase the complexity of an image.
 Left to right: The original synthetic image (a) contains three gray levels.
 The black disk is a regional and absolute minimum.
 The "white" ring around the black disk is a regional and absolute maximum.
 The outer gray ring has a gray value between the other two and is a regional minimum.
 The second image (b) shows what happens when (a) is smoothed with the heat equation: New local extrema have appeared.
-Image (c) illustrates the action on (a) of a contrast-invariant local filter, the iterated median filter, which is introduced in Chapter 16. functions g, that is, if $$g(Tu) = T(g(u)).
-(6.1)$$ If image analysis is to be robust, it must be invariant under changes in lighting that produce contrast changes.
+Image (c) illustrates the action on (a) of a contrast-invariant local filter, the iterated median filter, which is introduced in Chapter 10. development of these ideas starts in Chapter 3.

+Recall from section I.3 that an (image) operator $u \mapsto Tu$ is contrast invariant if T commutes with all nondecreasing functions g, that is, if $$g(Tu) = T(g(u)). \tag{3.1}$$ If image analysis is to be robust, it must be invariant under changes in lighting that produce contrast changes.
 It must also be invariant under the nonlinear response of the sensors used to capture an image.
 These, and perhaps other, contrast changes are modeled by g.
-If g is strictly increasing, then relation (6.1) ensures that the filtered image $Tu = g^{-1}(T(g(u)))$ does not depend on g.
-A problem with linear theory is that linear smoothing, that is, convolution, is not generally contrast invariant: $$g(ku) \neq k(g(u)).$$ In the same way, the operator $T_t$ that maps $u_0$ into the solution of the heat equation, $u(t,\cdot)$ is not generally contrast invariant.
-In fact, if g is $C^2$ , then $$\frac{\partial(g(u))}{\partial t} = g'(u)\frac{\partial u}{\partial t}$$ and $$\Delta(g(u)) = g'(u)\Delta u + g''(u)|Du|^2.$$ Exercise 6.1.
+If g is strictly increasing, then relation (3.1) ensures that the filtered image $Tu = g^{-1}(T(g(u)))$ does not depend on g.
+A problem with linear theory is that linear smoothing, that is, convolution, is not generally contrast invariant: $$g(k u) \neq k (g(u)).$$ In the same way, the operator $T_t$ that maps $u_0$ into the solution of the heat equation, $u(t, \cdot)$ is not generally contrast invariant.
+In fact, if g is $C^2$ , then $$\frac{\partial(g(u))}{\partial t} = g'(u)\frac{\partial u}{\partial t}$$ and $$\Delta(g(u)) = g'(u)\Delta u + g''(u)|Du|^2.$$ Exercise 3.1.
 Prove this last relation.
 Prove that if g(s) = as + b then g(u) satisfies the heat equation if u does.